-The assemblyResolver method should return Nothing if the assembly cannot be resolved.
-If assemblyResolver returns Nothing, typeResolver is not called and no further processing occurs; additionally, if throwOnError is true, a FileNotFoundException is thrown.
+The assemblyResolver method should return null if the assembly cannot be resolved.
+If assemblyResolver returns null, typeResolver is not called and no further processing occurs; additionally, if throwOnError is true, a FileNotFoundException is thrown.

-If the AssemblyName that is passed to assemblyResolver is a partial name, one or more of its parts are Nothing.
-For example, if it has no version, the Version property is Nothing.
-If the Version property, the CultureInfo property, and the GetPublicKeyToken method all return Nothing, then only the simple name of the assembly was supplied.
+If the AssemblyName that is passed to assemblyResolver is a partial name, one or more of its parts are null.
+For example, if it has no version, the Version property is null.
+If the Version property, the CultureInfo property, and the GetPublicKeyToken method all return null, then only the simple name of the assembly was supplied.
 The assemblyResolver method can use or ignore all parts of the assembly name.

 The effects of different assembly resolution options are displayed as a table in the Mixed Name Resolution section, for simple and assembly-qualified type names.

 If typeName does not specify an assembly name, typeResolver is always called.
 If typeName specifies an assembly name, typeResolver is called only when the assembly name is successfully resolved.
 If assemblyResolver or standard assembly probing returns null, typeResolver is not called.